 The National Alliance to End Homelessness states that there are 564,708 people experiencing homelessness on any given night in the US.
 36,907 (6.38%) are children, 47,725 (8.33%) are veterans, and 269,991 (47.6%) are disabled and unable to work.

 In April of 2016, The National Coalition for the Homeless published a report on “Discrimination and Economic Profiling among the Homeless of Washington, DC.”
 This report takes a deeper look at the discrimination experienced by individuals living in homeless as a result of their housing status.
 The survey simultaneously highlights other characteristics such as, gender and ethnicity and how those factors also influence the individual’s experience.

-April 8th, 2013, the National Alliance to End Homelessness released a report entitled “The State of Homelessness in America 2013“.
-The report takes an indepth look at the trends in the homeless population over the year 2011-2012 and the factors that contribute to the changes in the population.
+April 8th, 2016, the National Alliance to End Homelessness released a report entitled “The State of Homelessness in America 2016“.
+The report takes an in depth look at the trends in the homeless population over the year 2014-2015 and the factors that contribute to the changes in the population.
 The report is available in .pdf format from their website.
 Read it here.

 According to the National Coalition for the Homeless, two trends are largely responsible for the rise in homelessness in America over the past 20-25 years: a growing shortage of affordable rental housing and a simultaneous increase in poverty.
 Persons living in poverty are most at risk of becoming homeless.
 In the United States, homelessness is an undeniable reality that impacts people of all ages, ethnicities, and life circumstances.